DOL-003/dol-003-web/app/views/compendium/content/sticks.md

   <p>An OEM thumbstick and C-stick</p>
 </aside>

 The part of the stick your fingers touch.
-When a thumbstick wears, the rubber cap on top typically loses its texture, and sometimes becomes damaged enough to tear away from the plastic base of the thumbstick.
+As a thumbstick wears, the rubber cap on top typically loses its texture, and sometimes becomes damaged enough to tear away from the plastic base of the thumbstick.

 ## [Stickbox](sticks/stickboxes)